 UPD provides a way for applications to send encapsulated raw IP datagrams without establishing any connection.
-UDP is more appropriate than TCP in some context; like it is more robust at lower layers.
+UDP is more appropriate than TCP in some contexts; it is more robust at lower layers.

 UDP is widely used for one-shot, client-server type request-reply queries and applications in which prompt delivery is more important than accurate delivery, such as transmitting speech or video.

-Thus, there is a place at the transport layer for both connection-oriented and connectionless type of service.
+Thus, there is a place at the transport layer for both connection-oriented and connectionless types of service.
 UDP is described in RFC 768.
 UDP provides a connectionless service for application-level procedures.

 Therefore, UDP is an unreliable service.
 However, the overhead of the protocol is low, which may be enough in several cases.
 An example of the use of UDP is in the context of network management.
-The relation of IP, TCP and UDP are shown in the below-given fig.
+The relation between IP, TCP, and UDP is shown in the below-given fig.

 In the case of any queries, you can write to us at [email protected] we will get back to you ASAP.

 Hope! you would have enjoyed this post about UDP(User Datagram Protocol).